Uncharted Lancaster: Bausman’s Hollow Adventure

 What to bring: Appropriate footwear (your feet might get wet), an internet-connected device with GPS, digital camera, paper, and something to write with.

-If you are ready to start this adventure, click here.
-But read on for more history on this fascinating area of Lancaster County.
+If you are ready to start the Bausman’s Hollow Adventure, click here.
+Otherwise, read on for more history on this fascinating and forgotten area of Lancaster County.

 The forests along the banks of the Susquehanna River hold many secret and forgotten places.
 One such place is Bausman’s Hollow along the western edge of Conestoga Township inside what is now called Shenks Ferry Wildflower Preserve.

 Inside of Bausman’s Hollow along the banks of Grubb Run can be found the ruins of various long-abandoned stone foundations, dark tunnels, long culverts, the grounds of an exploded dynamite factory that claimed the lives of 11 men and the nearly 300-year-old Benedict Eshleman Cemetery.
 All these places are almost forgotten pieces of Lancaster history and worthy of rediscovery.